clearbits/guagame/README.md

 MESSAGE_TEMPLATE="Correct and polish the following content: "
 ```

 You can edit the example file located in the root directory of this project named `.env.example`.
-Once you have made the necessary changes, you can then copy and paste t
+Once you have made the necessary changes, you can then copy and paste the entire content of t